skills/publish-packages/.github/steps/4-pull-your-image.md

 Whoa, now things are running!
 This may take a few minutes.
 This might take a tiny amount of time, so grab your popcorn :popcorn: and wait for the build to finish before moving on.

-While we wait for the build to finish, let's take care of a few prerequisites.
+:cook: While we wait for the build to finish, let's take care of a few prerequisites.

 For ease of use and cross-platform compatibility (Windows, Mac, and Linux), we'll focus on Docker Desktop.
 Not to be confused, Docker Engine is the foundation for running containers while **[Docker Desktop](https://www.docker.com/blog/how-to-check-docker-version/)** bundles Docker Engine, a GUI, and a Virtual Machine in a _single installation_.